dgkanatsios/azuregameserversscalingkubernetes/docs/controllers.md

 - if true, it checks if its Pod and DedicatedGameServer overall state is Running (if it's in another state like Failed or Creating or Pending the controller shouldn't scale)
 - checks the last time a scale in/out operation took place, as there is a cooldown period in the autoscaler's settings
 - checks if the current amount of DedicatedGameServers is below a requested maximum or above a requested minumum (depending on whether the controller checks for scale out or scale in)
 - if all of the above are true, then the controller aggregates the **ActivePlayers** field on the DedicatedGameServers that belong to the DedicatedGameServerCollection in question.
 If the sum is below or above a requested threshold (again depending on scale in or scale out), then the controller submits a change in the **Replicas** field of the DedicatedGameServerCollection (either add one or remove one).
-This, in turn, will be handled by the DedicatedGameServerCollection controller which will create or mark as deletion a single DedicatedGameServer
+This, in turn, will be handled by the DedicatedGameServerCollection controller which will create or mark as deletion a single DedicatedGameServer.

+## Environment variables

+These environment variables are created on each DGS pod:

+- SERVER_NAME: contains the name of the DGS instance
+- SERVER_NAMESPACE: contains the namespace of the DGS instance
+- API_SERVER_URL: the API Server URL
+- API_SERVER_CODE: the secret code needed to call API Server methods

+The last two env variables are to used when calling the API Server HTTP methods.